-8. On March 7, 2016, Commission Advocate Elizabeth L. Miller recommended that there was "no probable cause" to believe that McLaughlin violated section 112.313(6) by participating in discussions which may have been in violation of the Sunshine Law, or other related conduct regarding appointment of the County Attorney as attorney for the Canvassing Board in order to manipulate Canvassing Board members or to carry out a planned agenda for the benefit of particular candidates or others.
+8. On March 7, 2016, Commission Advocate Elizabeth L. Miller recommended that there was "no probable cause" to believe that Meeker violated section 112.313(6) by participating in discussions which may have been in violation of the Sunshine Law, or by being involved in other or related conduct for the benefit of himself, particular candidates, or others.

-9. On April 20, 2016, the Commission issued its Public Report dismissing Richter Jr.'s complaint against McLaughlin for lack of probable cause.
+9. On April 20, 2016, the Commission issued its Public Report dismissing Richter Jr.'s complaint for lack of probable cause.

-Richter Jr.'s Knowledge of the Falsity of His Sworn Allegations and the published minutes of that meeting, also available online or by request.
+Richter Jr.'s Knowledge of the Falsity of His Sworn Allegations

-10. Richter Jr. filed a sworn complaint against McLaughlin.
+10. Richter Jr. filed a sworn complaint against Meeker.
 When signing the complaint, Richter Jr. executed an oath that "the facts set forth in the complaint were true and correct"

-11. When he filed his complaint against McLaughlin, Richter Jr. had access to the video of the County Commission meeting of September 15, 2014, posted on the County's website
+11. When he filed his complaint against Meeker, Richter Jr. had access to the video of the County Commission meeting of September 15, 2014, posted on the County's website and the published minutes of that meeting, also available online or by request.